 About Chandra and Jimmie

 Jimmie Johnson was born in El Cajon, California, and graduated from Granite Hills High School.
 The California native began racing motorcycles at the age of five.
 Upon graduating from high school, he moved to the Midwest to continue his auto racing career.
-Johnson is a 5-time NASCAR Sprint Cup Champion.
+Johnson is a 7-time NASCAR Champion.

 Chandra Janway Johnson is a native of Muskogee, Oklahoma.
 She graduated from the University of Oklahoma with a degree in business communication and moved to New York City where she began a modeling career.